pantsbuild/intellij-pants-plugin/README.md

 * Compiling within IntelliJ
 * Running tests within IntelliJ
   You can right click on tests and run tests.

-### Whats in near Future?
-* Right click on `target` definition within BUILD file will navigate to pants target definition.
-* Multiple project imports in the same window.
-  <br />Right now, importing/adding another target or project to an imported project is not supported.
-* Automatic regeneration of project on changes in files used for code generation.
-  <br />Pants provides code generation for thrift, antrl and protobuf.
-  Changing a thrift file or protobug file in source will run pants resolve in background.

 ### Report Bugs
 If you see any bugs please file a github issue on the project page.